Adapting your home: Access into and around your home

 • Is your hand likely to slip off the end of the door handle?

-If your hand is likely to slip off when you are pushing a handle down to open it, then a door knob turner may make it easier to operate.
-These can be fitted onto existing door knobs.
-Alternatively you can replace the existing door knob with a lever handle.
+• If your hand is likely to slip off when you are pushing a handle down to open it, then a door-knob turner may make it easier to operate.
+These fit onto existing door-knobs.

 Automatic power assisted door opening systems